johnrm174/model-railway-signalling/README.md

       sig_id:int - The ID for the signal - also displayed on the signal button x:int, y:int - Position of the point on the canvas (in pixels) Optional Parameters:
-      distant:bool - Set to True to create a Distant signal - False to create a Home signal - default False orientation:int - Orientation in degrees (0 or 180) - Default is zero sig_callback:name - Function to call when a signal event happens - Default is no callback Note that the callback function returns (item_id, callback type) sig_passed_button:bool - Creates a "signal Passed" button for automatic control - Default False approach_release_button:bool - Creates an "Approach Release" button - Default False subsidarymain:bool - To create a subsidary signal on the post under the "main" signal - default False subsidarylh1:bool - To create a LH gantry with a subsidary signal - default False subsidaryrh1:bool - To create a RH gantry with a subsidary signal - default False lhroute1:bool - To create a LH gantry with a main (junction) signal - default False rhroute1:bool - To create a RH gantry with a main (junction) signal - default False theatre_route_indicator:bool -  Creates a Theatre Type route indicator - Default False fully_automatic:bool - Creates a signal without any manual controls - Default False
+      distant:bool - Set to True for a Distant signal - False for a Home signal - default False orientation:int - Orientation in degrees (0 or 180) - Default is zero sig_callback:name - Function to call when a signal event happens - Default is no callback Note that the callback function returns (item_id, callback type) sig_passed_button:bool - Creates a "signal Passed" button for automatic control - Default False approach_release_button:bool - Creates an "Approach Release" button - Default False subsidarymain:bool - To create a subsidary signal on the post under the "main" signal - default False subsidarylh1:bool - To create a LH post with a subsidary signal - default False subsidaryrh1:bool - To create a RH post with a subsidary signal - default False lhroute1:bool - To create a LH post with a main (junction) signal - default False rhroute1:bool - To create a RH post with a main (junction) signal - default False theatre_route_indicator:bool -  Creates a Theatre Type route indicator - Default False fully_automatic:bool - Creates a signal without a manual control button - Default False

 create_ground_position_signal - create a ground position light signal Mandatory Parameters: